ramonjoaquim/fakeend/README.md

 # Fake-end

-Fake-end is a application made in Spring Boot + mongoDB that's provide a fake end server with methods
+Fake-end is a application made in Spring Boot + mongoDB that's provide a fake end server with verbs
 - POST
 - GET
 - DELETE
 - PUT
 - PATCH

+It's a good choice for test front-end applications with real response of a API.
 ## Installation

 ```bash